Using X_CPU.EXE for generating CPU details for a Version 15 or Version 14 License request

 - A LANSA license code is only valid for a PC for which it was requested.

-- A V14 license request must be accompanied by the CPU details as generated by a V14 version of X_CPU.EXE.
+- A license request must be accompanied by the CPU details as generated by the correct version of X_CPU.EXE.

 The PC is identified by a range of information for the CPU.
 A special utility called x_cpu.exe is provided to display this information.
 This executable is shipped as part of the Visual LANSA installation and can be accessed from the LANSA folder by selecting the Licensing - X_CPU utility option, located within the Settings and Administration folder .

 The X_CPU can also be generated from the Add Licenses tabsheet of the LANSA Development License manager.
-A shortcut to the LANSA Development License manager is created on the desktop after applying EPC142050.
+A shortcut to the LANSA Development License manager is created on the desktop after installing V15 or after applying EPC142050 to V14 SP2.

 Note: Your company policy may enforce restrictions on downloading certain files, including zip file and executables.